CMG Connection Point Status Disconnected | SCCM | ConfigMgr

 Deployment name: techuisitivecmg.EastUS.CloudApp.Azure.com

-The Configuration Manager client policy includes the CMG service name, The client resolves the service name via the CNAME alias to the deployment name.
+The Configuration Manager client policy includes the CMG service name.
+The client resolves the service name via the CNAME alias to the deployment name.

-The CNAME for above example will be:
+The CNAME for the above example will be:

 Value: techuisitivecmg.EastUS.CloudApp.Azure.com